Caracas

-The center of the city is Catedral, located near Bolívar Square, though some consider the center to be Plaza Venezuela, located in the Los Caobos area.
+The historic center of the city is the Cathedral, located on Bolívar Square, though some consider the center to be Plaza Venezuela, located in the Los Caobos area.
 Businesses in the city include service companies, banks, and malls.
 Caracas has a largely service-based economy, apart from some industrial activity in its metropolitan area.
 The Caracas Stock Exchange and Petróleos de Venezuela (PDVSA) are headquartered in Caracas.
 Empresas Polar is the largest private company in Venezuela.
-Caracas is also Venezuela's cultural capital, with many restaurants, theaters, museums, and shopping centers.
+Caracas is Venezuela's cultural capital, with many restaurants, theaters, museums, and shopping centers.
 Caracas has some of the tallest skyscrapers in Latin America, such as the Parque Central Towers.
 The Museum of Contemporary Art of Caracas is one of the most important in South America.